 Extended Training in CBT is a course for up to 12 people, providing 66-200 hours of training, depending on how you specify it.
-The design of the course is intended to help delegates in their application for BABCP accreditation if they wish to pursue this.

 People who attend this course normally fall into one of two categories: